-iTunes Diagnostics gathers and displays information about your computer.
-It doesn't fix issues.
-You can use the information iTunes Diagnostics provides to identify issues, but you might need to follow specific steps in another article or get more help from an Apple Advisor to fix the issue.
+iTunes Diagnostics gathers and displays information about your computer, but it doesn't fix issues.
+Use the information iTunes Diagnostics provides to identify issues.
+Then, use the articles listed in iTunes Diagnostics or the Learn More section below, or get more help from an Apple Advisor, to fix the issue.

 Run iTunes Diagnostics